Kunal945/Kunal945/README.md

-I'm a recent graduate🎓 of 2021 looking for fun things to do and learn during this time of quarantine🕥😷.
-I'm currently going to start full-time training as a Digital specialist engineer at Infosys.
+I'm graduate🎓 of 2021 from lakshmi Narain College Of Technology in Btech Information technology🕥😷.
+I'm currently working full-time as a Digital specialist engineer at Infosys.

-What I'm doing currently:
+What I'm doing currently
-Working on hobby projects during quarantine to make things better for users ☺️💞 Brushing up on languages and learning new libraries:
+Working on hobby projects during free time☺️💞
+Brushing up on languages and learning new libraries and technology📚 Technologies I work with
- Brushing up on Data Structures and Object-Oriented Programming concepts📚 Learning advanced concepts of vanilla JS 🍦
-Practicing new techniques in digital art 🎨 check out some of my recent favourites here 👈 Technologies I work with

-HTML                     CSS
 PYTHON                   SQL
-BASH                     PHP
-C++                      C
 hadoop                   Bigdata
+Spark                    S
+Microsoft Aure Fundamental
 My Skills:
 Communication skills 💬
 People person 👫